How It All Began at Camp Hi...

 George and his dog Suzy paddle along the river.

-Since that time, Camp Hi has evolved to a fleet of over 250 canoes, kayaks and paddle boards, the largest selection of boats in the area.
-Helen and George's daughter Kendra Hazlett-Becker, with support of her patient family and staff, has been long-time manager of the business and continues to maintain the legacy of her grandfather and parents.
+Since that time, Camp Hi has evolved to a fleet of over 250 canoes, kayaks, and paddle boards, the largest selection of boats in the area.
+Helen and George's daughter Kendra Hazlett-Becker, with the support of her patient family and staff, has been a long-time manager of the business and continues to maintain the legacy of her grandfather and parents.